Budapest

 women with backpack on budapest bridge over danube river

-Is Budapest expensive enough to require careful budgeting?
+How much spending money for Budapest 4 days?
 While it’s affordable, having a budget plan helps maximize your experience.
 Here are sample daily budgets for different travel styles:

 Trip Duration Budgets (excluding airfare)